 How much should you pay for a logo?

 4. Branding and identity.
 You have a name and a logo.
 What next?
 How do you use them and implement them properly?
 How do you control consistency for your brand identity, colour and logo usage?
 Your positioning is the basis for creating your brand identity.
 Are you traditional?
-Should you be you quirky and on-trend?
+Should you be quirky and on-trend?
 Is your brand corporate or consumer?

-Your words, tone of voice and design style should all reflect your positioning and values to reach your ideal target market and customer avatars.
+Your words, images, tone of voice and design style should all reflect your positioning and values to reach your ideal target market and customer avatars.

 Get this right, and you will get emotional engagement.

 5. Website and social media design.
 You have everything in place, and now it’s time to publish.
-Most businesses and entrepreneurs use social media to promote their brand or services.
+Most businesses and entrepreneurs use social and business media to promote their brand or services.
 Quite often, this is when your visual brand can fall apart.
 Different screen sizes, resolutions and pixel sizes all play a part in reproducing your brand either correctly or poorly.